 Nancy joined Watsi on July 17th, 2015.
-Six years ago, Nancy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nancy's most recent donation supported Navin, a sweet toddler and twin from Tanzania, to fund life-changing leg surgery.
+Seven years ago, Nancy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nancy's most recent donation supported Thi, a 37-year-old factory worker from Thailand, to fund a hysterectomy to heal her ovarian tumor.

 Nancy has funded healthcare for 92 patients in 10 countries.